 What do I need for an HMRC valuation?

-A range of financial information is used to determine your company valuation, whether you’re performing it in-house or through a provider such as Carta UK.
+A range of financial information is used to determine your company valuation, whether you’re performing it in-house or through a provider such as Carta.
 We ask customers to provide the following inputs: